nickcoutsos/keymap-layout-tools/README.md

   PCBs, and Keyboard Layout Editor JSON)
 - tooling to help generate textual layouts for readable keymap code

-The code is based on the layout rendering implemented in [Keymap Editor] which is known to have some issues with rotation.
-Part of the reason for this project is to make these issues and inconsistencies more apparent and make fixes easier.
+The code is based on the layout rendering implemented in [Keymap Editor] ~which is known to have some issues with rotation.~ (👍) Part of the reason for this project is to make these issues and inconsistencies more apparent and make fixes easier.

 ## What this isn't